Inndy/WretchHey/README.md

 Wretch Hey
 ==========

-[Wretch][1] has been a famous blog platform in Taiwan since 1999, and closing at 26 Dec 2013.
+[Wretch][1] has been a famous blog platform in Taiwan since 1999, and closed at 26 Dec 2013.

 There has a vulnerability allow you to download full album if its cover was setted.